 Here are the two steps I use and what Lodge says to do:

 - Wash and dry your pan after using and before adding oil.

 - Apply a thin layer of cooking spray to both the in and outside of your pan.
 Wipe off extra oil because too much causes your pan to become sticky (I use a paper towel to wipe the oil all around, and I don’t always oil the outside).

-Although I don’t use the canola cooking spray made by Lodge Cast Iron, I do use canola oil that I buy at the store.
-However, I’m sure what they make is better than what I use, so if that matters to you, and you want something potentially better, know that Lodge Cast Iron does offer their own cooking spray.
+Although I don’t use the canola cooking spray made by Lodge, I do use canola oil that I buy at the store.
+However, I’m sure what they make is better than what I use, so if that matters to you, and you want something potentially better, know that Lodge does offer its own cooking spray.

 I like this chart because it helps you know the strengths and weaknesses of different oils.
 It is an excellent chart to keep on hand if you use your cast iron for various uses.
 And even if you don’t have a large selection of oils on hand, this chart will help you with what you do have.

 Oil Your Pan While It is Still Warm

 This method is a cross between what Lodge recommends and the oven method I talked about initially.
 It is pretty simple.
 I usually wait for the pan to cool down, but this way will have you do everything in a warm pan.

 - Clean and dry your pan while it’s warm.